 Searching for Employee Contact Information

 Gone are the days where you would either patrol the office asking ‘do you know Joe Bloggs’ number’ or guessing someone’s email address on a wing and a prayer.
-A staff directory takes all the leg and guesswork out of getting contact details for someone.
+An employee directory takes all the leg and guesswork out of getting contact details for someone.

 Finding Out Where Someone is Based